 7. The Undead Priest

-An old priest from the Dublin mountains, who locals swear appeared to them after his death in the 1920s.
-Many independent verifications were received
+This is an old priest from the Dublin Mountains who locals swear appeared to them after his death in the 1920s.
+Many independent verifications were received so best be wary of any priest on Halloween night just to be safe.

 8. The Mayo Vampire

-Said to have existed during the famine, likely based on people who fled their homes during the hunger and lived in the woods near Westport but locals swore he came for their children at night.
+Said to have existed during the Famine and more than likely based on people who fled their homes during the hunger and lived in the woods near Westport, but locals swore he came for their children at night.

 9. Jack O’Lantern

 Jack O’Lantern is where the modern pumpkin came from.
-Said to be a ghostly spirit who trapped Satan in a cross-shaped tree hollow.
-When Jack died he was barred from Heaven and Hell, suspended in a black abyss with only an ember in a carved-out turnip, the Devil's flashlight to help him navigate.
+Jack O'Lantern is said to be a ghostly spirit who trapped Satan in a cross-shaped tree hollow.
+When Jack died, he was barred from Heaven and Hell, suspended in a black abyss with only an ember in a carved-out turnip, the Devil's flashlight to help him navigate.

 10. The Meredith Monster

-In the Parish Church of Ardtrea, near Cookstown, there is a marble monument and inscription in memory of Thomas Meredith, D.D., who had been a Fellow of Trinity College, Dublin, and for six years rector of the parish.
-He died, according to the words of the inscription, on 2nd May 1819, as a result of "a sudden and awful visitation."
-A local legend explains this "visitation," by stating that a ghost haunted the rectory and it could often be seen afterwards cackling over the death of Meredith.
+In the Parish Church of Ardtrea, near Cookstown, Co.
+Tyrone, there is a marble monument and inscription in memory of Thomas Meredith, D.D., who had been a Fellow of Trinity College, Dublin, and for six years rector of the parish.
+He died, according to the words of the inscription, on May 2, 1819 as a result of "a sudden and awful visitation."
+A local legend explains this "visitation," stating that a ghost haunted the rectory and it could often be seen afterwards cackling over the death of Meredith.